audiobookroom/audiobookroom/readme.md

 [![](https://dcbadge.vercel.app/api/server/Rh7VgCtmFN)](https://discord.gg/Rh7VgCtmFN)
 # A simple and **_fast_** Self-host Audiobook server and player written fully in rust

-this is a simple hobby project built with leptos + axum + sea-orm + tailwind.
+The frontend and backend are both written in ***RUST***! this is a simple hobby project built with leptos + axum + sea-orm + tailwind.
 It's simple but fast

 ## compare to [AudiobookShelf](https://github.com/advplyr/audiobookshelf)